Hidden Lives Revealed. A virtual archive - children in care 1882 - 1918 * Image of handwritten text

 (1908 - 1948)

-Lady Beatrix Wilkinson laid St Nicholas' foundation stone in September 1907, and the Bishop of London dedicated the Home on July 25th 1908.
-Lady Beatrix was the President of The Children's Union, which had raised much of the money that had been used to build the new St Nicholas'.
-The Children's Union was a club for the children of Society’s supporters, and had been specifically founded to support the work of the first St Nicholas' in 1890.
+Lady Beatrix Wilkinson laid St Nicholas' foundation stone in September 1907, and the Bishop of London dedicated the Home on 25 July 1908.
+Lady Beatrix was the President of The Children's Union, which was founded in 1889 as a club for the children of Society's supporters.
+One of its aims was to raise funds to support a child in St Nicholas'.
 There were branches of the Union across the country and overseas.
-Children could raise money for St Nicholas' by holding fêtes, plays and other events.
-Branches of The Children’s Union could dedicate a brick (for £20) in the new St Nicholas’.
+Children could raise money by holding fêtes, plays and other events.
 They also sponsored cots, and children made quilts for use in the Home.

-Due to special St Nicholas’ role as both hospital and home, it looked after both both boys and girls.
-The boys were aged up to five years old and the girls up to sixteen.
-120 children could be looked after at St Nicholas’ at any one time.
+Due to the special role of St Nicholas' as both hospital and home, it looked after boys and girls.
+The boys were aged up to five years old and the girls up to 16 years old, and 120 children could be looked after at St Nicholas' at any one time.

 The Home was managed alongside St Martin’s Home for Boys, which moved to an adjacent site in Pyrford from its original building in Surbiton in 1916.
 In 1923 they amalgamated to become St Martin’s and St Nicholas’ Orthopaedic Hospital and Special School.
 This meant that expensive equipment would not be duplicated, and all the children could benefit from the Honorary Orthopaedic surgeon, Mr Rowley Bristow.

-In 1948 the Home changed its name to Rowley Bristow Orthopaedic Hospital to honour the then late Surgical Director, it closed later the same year.
+In 1948 the Home changed its name to Rowley Bristow Orthopaedic Hospital to honour the then late Surgical Director, and appears to have been integrated into the National Health Service.